 One can define several categories associated to $\eR$ and $S$ in a similar way to \cite{LY}.
 Denote $S$-gmod to be the category of graded $S$-modules; $(S, \Fr)$-gmod to be the category of graded $S$-modules with a compatible Fr action; $\eR \otimes \eR$-gmod to be the category of graded $\eR \otimes \eR$-modules; $(\eR \otimes \eR, \Fr)$-gmod to be the category of graded $(\eR \otimes \eR, \Fr)$-modules with a compatible Fr action.

-There is a functor $\omega$ forgetting the Fr action. $[-], (-), \langle - \rangle$ denote degree shift, weight twist, their composition respectively. $\Hom^\bullet(-,-)$ stands for the inner Hom.
-These categories carry natural monoidal structures.
-See Definition \ref{conv} below.
+There is a functor $\omega$ forgetting the Fr action.
+We denote $[-]$, $(-)$, and $\langle - \rangle$ as degree shift, weight twist, and their composition, respectively. $\Hom^\bullet(-,-)$ represents the inner Hom.
+These categories naturally carry monoidal structures, as described in Definition \ref{conv} below.